Skip to main content

 • single-event ingress returns accepted, duplicate, or rejected

-• batch ingress is ordered, non-atomic, and returns per-item statuses
+• batch ingress is ordered, non-atomic, and returns per-item statuses, including structured retry_after_ms for rate-limited items

 • session derivation can use thread.path, routing_key, or fixed_session_id